+Group name Includes these VMM objects

+VMM Farms Only VMM farms.

-Group name Includes these VMM objects VMM Systems Only VMM objects, which includes coordinators, VMM farms, hosts, virtual machines, and guest operating systems.
+VMM Systems Only VMM objects, which includes coordinators, VMM farms, hosts, virtual machines, and guest operating systems.

 Associations for use with VMM objects

 You can use IBM Director associations to display the VMM objects of a group in the Group Contents pane in a logical ordering, and if applicable, in a tree structure.
 Both IBM Director and VMM provide associations that are relevant to VMM objects.
 Use the VMM Systems group with these associations to list just the VMM objects on IBM Director Server.